SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ## Last used repository

 The last used repository's URL is also stored in your settings in the `lastRepository` field.
+This field will be updated automatically when you switch between repositories.

-## language
+## Language

 You can select between the `default` (english) and `hungarian` language with the `language` field.

-## Event log size
+## Events and logging

 You can define the size of the event log with the `eventLogSize`.
 Only the last N entries will be saved.

-## logLevel

-You can define the entries to log with the `logLevel` field.
-Only the listed categories will be persisted in your event log.

-## Crash reports

-You can enable / disable sending crash reprts with `sendLogWithCrashReports`.
+There is another setting for the entries to persist in the log: the `logLevel` field.
+You can also enable / disable attaching the log when you send a crash report with the `sendLogWithCrashReports` field.